Chitty Chitty Death Bang: Plot

-Lois has booked Cheesie Charlie's for Stewie's upcoming first birthday party and sends Peter, along with Chris, to drop off the deposit check at the restaurant.
-However, once they arrive, they seek the opportunity to play with all the machines, causing Peter to lose his watch in a claw machine.
-A little boy wins his watch, which causes Peter to become angry and he tries to force the watch off the child.
-Five minutes later, the manager sees this and asks Peter to leave.
-But once Peter shows the deposit check, he immediately apologizes and exclaims how they are very excited to host Stewie's birthday party.
-Peter, angered by how he was treated, states that they will not be celebrating Stewie's party there, which causes a crowd of people to circle around the manager shouting for the reservation.
-Peter, realizing what he has just done, immediately returns home with a poorly crafted lie in an attempt to evade Lois' aggravation, which involves him saying that they are Nazis who torture, kill and kidnap people at Cheesie Charlie's.
-He pretends that he has already planned an extravagant party at home so that Lois does not have to do any work.
+Lois books Cheesie Charlie's for Stewie's upcoming first birthday party and sends Peter, along with Chris, to drop off the deposit check at the restaurant.
+However, once they arrive, they decide to play the arcade machines, causing Peter to lose his watch in a claw machine.
+A young boy wins the watch, which annoys Peter, who attempts to forcibly take it back.
+Five minutes later, the manager notices the incident and asks Peter to leave.
+When Peter produces the deposit check, however, the manager immediately apologizes and enthusiastically states how excited they are to host Stewie's birthday party.
+Angered by the change in treatment, Peter declares that they will no longer be celebrating Stewie's party there.
+This prompts a crowd of customers to surround the manager, shouting for the reservation.
+Realizing what he has done, Peter rushes home and fabricates a poorly constructed lie to avoid Lois's anger, claiming that Cheesie Charlie's is run by Nazis who torture, kill, and kidnap people.
+He further claims that he has already planned an extravagant party at home so that Lois does not have to do any work.

-Meanwhile, Stewie misinterprets the meaning of his birthday and assumes that the same mysterious "Man in White" who delivered him as an infant will be returning to force Stewie back into Lois' womb, from which he escaped just one year ago.
-Meg cries all the way home to Peter from cheerleading practice, and has been having trouble fitting in at school.
-Later, she discovers a new friend named Jennifer.
-Meanwhile, Stewie makes it all the way to the airport looking for tickets, but then is stopped by a member of staff.
-The man then gives Stewie some advice, saying that running from your problems never solves anything.
-Stewie then reflects on this, deciding to finally face "The Man in White".
-But before he leaves, he wishes the man luck before freezing him in carbonite.
-Peter tries desperately, but ultimately unsuccessfully, to put together a party in time for Stewie's birthday.
-He finally reroutes a circus into the Griffins' backyard, saving the day – that is, until he reveals to Lois that he gave Meg permission to go to a party at her friend's house.
-Lois, who wanted the whole family together for Stewie's party, is upset with Peter for letting Meg go.
-What Peter and Lois do not realize is that Meg's "party" is actually a cult meeting where all the members are about to commit group suicide.
+Meanwhile, Stewie misunderstands the meaning of his birthday and believes that the mysterious "Man in White" who delivered him as an infant will return to force him back into Lois's womb, from which he escaped one year earlier.
+Meg cries on the way home from cheerleading practice with Peter, revealing that she has been struggling to fit in at school.
+Later, she meets a new friend named Jennifer.
+Meanwhile, Stewie makes his way to the airport in search of tickets but is stopped by a staff member, who offers him advice, explaining that running away from one's problems never solves anything.
+Stewie reflects on this and decides to face the "Man in White", wishing the man good luck before freezing him in carbonite.

+Peter desperately but unsuccessfully attempts to assemble a birthday party in time for Stewie's celebration.
+He ultimately reroutes a circus into the Griffins' backyard, saving the party—until he reveals to Lois that he allowed Meg to attend a party at her friend's house.
+Lois, who wanted the entire family present, becomes upset with Peter for letting Meg go.
+Unbeknownst to them, Meg's "party" is actually a cult meeting in which the members plan to commit group suicide.